qrkourier/qrkourier.github.io/content/articles/family/IrisJeanMemoir.md

 Great-Uncle Edward and Great-Aunt Lizzie were unique characters.
 They were brother and sister, neither ever married.
 They had been born in England and spoke with a different vocabulary than our Southern drawl.
 Aunt Lizzie was terrified of germs; she would never touch a doorknob with her bare hand, always using her apron as a shield.
 Their house had both electric and gas lights—a marvel to me.

+My mother told me a story about living there when my sister, Ella Cornelia, was a baby.
+Mother put her in a high chair on the back porch while she hung laundry in the yard.
+She heard the baby cooing and laughing and thought she was happily entertaining herself.
+When Mother returned, she found that she had placed the high chair within reach of Aunt Lizzie's prized fern.
+Ella Cornelia had stripped the fronds, watching the leaves drift down like green snowflakes.
+Mother never said what Aunt Lizzie’s reaction was, but I imagine it wasn't mild.

 ## The Depression and Hard Times

 I was born into the Great Depression.
 Though I was too young to understand it at the time, it shaped our lives.
 My father had invested in rental houses, but when his tenants lost their jobs and couldn't pay rent, he couldn't make the mortgage payments.
 He lost the houses and his job at the lumber yard because no one was building.
 He reinvented himself as a painting contractor to survive.